AustralianBioCommons/how_to_findable_citable_software/pages/03_informative_name.md

 ## Examples

-Great software name examples include `WorkflowHub` (https://workflowhub.eu/), `FASTQC` (https://bio.tools/fastqc) and `hifiadapterfilt` (https://bio.tools/hifiadapterfilt).
+Great software name examples include {% tool "workflowhub" %}, {% tool "fastqc" %} and {% tool "hifiadapterfilt" %}.
 Each name is short, unique, searchable, and provides information about the software while avoiding both the `bio` prefix and complex characters.

 ## References